dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

     kubectl label node <node-name> csi-vxflexos.dellemc.com/<system-id>-
     ```
 3.  **Verification**: Upon migration and restart, the driver will detect NVMe/TCP capability and automatically apply the new label: `csi-vxflexos.dellemc.com/<system-id>-nvmetcp=true`.
+  > **Important:** Automatic migration of existing SDC volumes to NVMe/TCP is not supported.
+After removing SDC, the driver will detect NVMe/TCP and schedule new workloads using NVMe/TCP on those nodes.

 **Limitations**

-These are the Container Storage Modules not supported with NVMeTCP protocol:
+- Container Storage Modules Replication is not supported with NVMeTCP protocol on PowerFlex 4.x

-- Container Storage Modules Replication
+- Autmatic migration of SDC volume to NVMeTCP is not supported